kteender/kteender.github.io/about.md

 <div id="land" style="text-align:center">
 </div>

 I grew up in central Illinois.
 I graduated from Carnegie Mellon University with a BFA in Art and a minor in Animation and Special Effects.
 I worked for four years on the _Avatar_ sequels previs team.
+I like to use my VFX skills to create colorful stories and do fortune telling.
 I live in LA.